adegard/tagui_scripts/README.md

 <b>Known issues</b>:
 - Folders name: put tagui files in folders without any spaces, like: C:\your-tagui-path\
 - Save your tagui files before execute them! (you can save it as yourname.tagui or without file extension)
-- If you launch Tagui files outside your tagui path, you need to set all comand in variable path environment: CasperJs, Sleimmerjs, PHP...ie: if you path if C:\tagui\tagui:
+- If you launch Tagui files outside your tagui path, you need to set all comand in variable path environment: CasperJs, Sleimmerjs, PHP...ie: if you path is "C:\tagui\tagui":
  PATH: C:\tagui\tagui\src,C:\tagui\tagui\src\phantomjs\bin, C:\tagui\tagui\src\casperjs\bin, C:\tagui\tagui\src\php
 (how to do that:
 https://1.bp.blogspot.com/-cWIWnmC0U84/WuLopuym3-I/AAAAAAAAWos/EF5V5punSGYCBhp9yuYo8k7l4Z7216WfACLcBGAs/s1600/varsistema.jpg)